-- The Domestic Abuse Bill is a unique opportunity to transform the response to domestic abuse.
-Whilst the Bill is welcome, as currently drafted it does not go far enough to achieve its aim to tackle domestic abuse, and to protect and support all victims, including children. - As currently drafted the Bill (Part 4)2 places a duty on local authorities in England to deliver support to victims, including children, in accommodation-based services e.g. refuges. - However, by excluding community-based services the Bill risks creating a two-tier system where the majority of victims (nearly 70%3), including children, who remain at home and will not receive support through this duty. - Additionally, as the duty only applies to accommodation-based services, we are concerned it could have unintended consequences of diverting funding from community-based services to ensure the duty is met. - By restricting the scope of the duty to only apply to local authorities and cover accommodation based support alone, the Government is missing a crucial opportunity to provide a holistic response to domestic abuse and improve the provision of community-based services. - It is vital that community-based services are placed on the same statutory footing as accommodation-based services.
-We believe the current duty should be broadened to: - Place a duty on all relevant public authorities to commission specialist domestic abuse support services for all persons affected by domestic abuse.
-This would go further than the current duty as it would: - Provide support to all victims and survivors, including children, no matter where they live and regardless of their status, through community based and accommodation based services, including specialist services.
-This would enable support for prevention, early intervention and late intervention. - Provide programmes for perpetrators to prevent re-offending. - Apply to all relevant public authorities as domestic abuse services are commissioned by a range of agencies, not just local authorities, such as Police and Crime Commissioners.
+- As currently drafted the Bill (Part 4) places a duty on local authorities in England to deliver support to victims, including children, in accommodation-based services e.g. refuges. - However, by excluding community-based services the Bill risks creating a two-tier system where the majority of victims (nearly 70%), including children, who remain at home and will not receive support through this duty. - Additionally, as the duty only applies to accommodation-based services, we are concerned it could have unintended consequences of diverting funding from community-based services to ensure the duty is met. - By restricting the scope of the duty to only apply to local authorities and cover accommodation based support alone, the Government is missing a crucial opportunity to provide a holistic response to domestic abuse and improve the provision of community-based services. - It is vital that community-based services are placed on the same statutory footing as accommodation-based service.
+We are therefore proposing that this duty should be replaced or amended.
+Amendments 176 & 177: - Places a duty on all relevant public authorities to commission specialist domestic abuse support services for all persons affected by domestic abuse.
+This amendment would go further than the current duty as it would: - Provide support to all victims, no matter where they live and regardless of their status, through community based and accommodation based services, including specialist services, enabling support for prevention, early intervention and late intervention. - Provide programmes for perpetrators to prevent re-offending. - Apply to all relevant public authorities as domestic abuse services are commissioned by a range of agencies, not just local authorities, such as Police and Crime Commissioners.